nathgrin/ExamStylo/README.md

 # ExamStylo
- Latex style to reproduce the Dutch exam format.
+ Latex style to reproduce the Dutch central exam format.